 Oolongs are the most complicated teas to manufacture!
 Oolong teas are made from large tea leaves.
 The appearance (form, shape, colour) of finished oolong teas can range from light green to brown, long & twisted or rolled into tight little balls.
 There’s so much personalization and intricacy that goes into Oolong manufacture that they tend to have the widest array of flavours and aromas.
 Some taste and smell of stone fruits, honey, floral (orchid is common), sandalwood and more.

-You might hear oolong tea referred to as “semi-oxidized” tea.
+You might hear oolong tea referred to as “semi-oxidized” loose leaf tea.
 Oolongs tend to be more oxidized than white teas, but less than black.
 The range is anywhere from 35% to 80% oxidation level.

 How oolong tea tastes: Your cup of oolong will vary in flavour depending on the amount of oxidation.
 It may be sweet, creamy and soft (high mountain Taiwan), or roasty toasty (Chinese Wuyi).

 Black teas go through a long manufacturing process.
 They are withered (dried) after plucking, which is an incredibly important step in creating a solid foundation for further processing.
 After withering, black teas are rolled to release enzymes from the leaf and then they are fully oxidized.

 Some of the most famous black teas come from single regions and are named that way – Assam and Darjeeling in India and Keemun and Yunnan in China, for example.
 Of course, we commonly see black tea as blends such as English Breakfast and Afternoon blends.
 You might also see black tea as “broken leaf” and “full leaf”.
 Broken leaf teas allow for faster and fuller extraction and more caffeine, so you’ll see them more often in breakfast blends meant for the addition of milk and sugar.